The marimba is a popular tuned percussion instrument commonly used in solo performances, orchestras, marching bands, jazz bands and more.

 By the time the Rock N' Roll revolution hit Europe in the 1960s, Van der Glas was already the go-to option for percussion instruments in the continent.
 Thus, they were among the top providers of much-needed drum kits at the time.

 In 2003, it captured the attention of musical instrument giants KHS.
-After the acquisition, the status of Majestic Percussion grew by nurturing their best practices with world-class advice from experts.
+After the acquisition, the status of Majestic Percussion grew by nurturing its best practices with world-class advice from experts.

 Marimbas made by Majestic are among the best in the world; if you haven't already, give them a try.